 Peer Insights by Gartner is a great resource to evaluate the efficacy of a SOAR product.
 The reviews are all made by real customers, and you also get to see the industry, firm size, and deployment architecture to see if their views are relevant.

 Managing SOAR playbooks without needing developer resources can fundamentally improve the speed and maintainability of incident response playbooks.
-You can essentially drag and drop security technologies into and out of the playbook with NextGen SOAR without affecting your security operations.
+You can essentially drag and drop security technologies into and out of the playbook with Smart SOAR without affecting your security operations.
+You also get the flexibility to write code if needed.
 Other notable features of our playbooks include:

 The ability to fully segregate client sites and data while being able to reuse non-client-specific data such as playbooks, integrations, and utility actions.
 This feature is a must-have for large multinational companies and managed security service providers.